nathanchrs/ban-pt-reports/README.md

 A pgAdmin 4 container is provided on port 5050.
 Use `odoo` as the username and password.
 After login, add new server.
 Use `postgres` as the hostname, `odoo` as the user and password.
-Note: the pgAdmin instance can't be used for backup or restore since the PostgreSQL binaries are installed in a separate container.
+Note: to use the pgAdmin instance for backup or restore, add `/usr/bin` as the PostgreSQL binary path in the `Preferences` menu in pgAdmin.
+Exported files are in the `/var/lib/pgadmin/storage/odoo` directory in the `pgadmin` container by default.
+Use `docker cp <PGADMIN_CONTAINER_NAME>:/var/lib/pgadmin/storage/odoo/<FILE_NAME> <DESTINATION_FILE_NAME>` to copy exported files from the container to the host.

 ### Restore/Import sample DB to the PostgreSQL container